No More Smelly Bins: Tips to Deodorize Your Garbage

 For tough-to-remove stains, fill part of the garbage can with lukewarm water and mix in your Simple Green.
 Then, scrub the garbage can inside and outside with a deck brush.

-Once the stains are gone, rinse and continue to eliminate any residual odors.
+Once the stains are gone, rinse thoroughly to help eliminate any residual odors.

-If you prefer to use chemical-based store-bought solutions, follow the manufacturer’s instructions to eliminate odors.
+If you prefer using chemical-based store-bought solutions, follow the manufacturer’s instructions to eliminate odors.

-Some of the more popular solutions, like vinegar and bleach, will disinfect and eliminate odors at the same time.
+Some more popular solutions, like vinegar and bleach, will disinfect and eliminate odors simultaneously.

 I’ll cover them in the next section.